chrisyeh96/chrisyeh96.github.io/_posts/2021-05-19-schur-complement.md

 ## Generalized Schur Complements

 This section explores generalized Schur complements when $$A$$ and $$D$$ are not invertible.
 To do so, we rely on their pseudoinverses, which we define in terms of their singular value decomposition (SVD).
+For background on the SVD, see LADR 7.80.

 ### SVD and Pseudoinverses